 It’s now been over two years since I started my blog.

-Eighteen months ago I started my own coaching practice, and have been working with individuals one-on-one again.
-So far, my clients have a 100% success rate, meaning they haven’t gone back to active opiate addiction.
+Over three years ago I started my own coaching practice, and have been working with individuals one-on-one again.
+So far, my clients have over an 80% success rate.

 Ultimate Opiate Detox 2.0